isomerpages/sportsg-sportcares/media/stories/_posts/2022-05-25-post-Experience SPORTS!: A SportCares 10th Year Anniversary celebration event.md

 layout: post
 description: ""
 ---
-25 May 2022 – SportCares officially kicked off its 10th Year Celebrations today with Experience SPORTS!, a three-day sports tryouts event for persons with disabilities (PwDs), held at Heartbeat@Bedok.
+SportCares officially kicked off its 10th Year Celebrations today with Experience SPORTS!, a three-day sports tryouts event for persons with disabilities (PwDs), held at Heartbeat@Bedok.